 - a.
-The following standards apply to all ACCESSORY USES - i.
+The following standards apply to all Accessory USES - i.
 Accessory uses may not be established prior to the establishment of a PRINCIPAL USE. - b.
 Home Occupations

-The HOME OCCUPATIONS ACCESSORY USE category includes limited business activities carried out incidental to a HOUSEHOLD LIVING PRINCIPAL USE.
-HOME OCCUPATIONS include, but are not limited to, the office of an architect, attorney, engineer, instructor, realtor, sales representative, software developer, teacher and their substantial equivalents that do not involve persons regularly visiting the property for business purposes, but instead primarily involves the operator visiting clients off-SITE.
-The following USES are not considered a HOME OCCUPATION: auto or appliance repair, contractor's shop or storage, barber shop, beauty parlors, commercial stables or kennels, medical or dental office, body art, massage, or acupuncture.
+The home occupations accessory use category includes limited business activities carried out incidental to a household living principal use.
+Home occupations include, but are not limited to, the office of an architect, attorney, engineer, instructor, realtor, sales representative, software developer, teacher and their substantial equivalents that do not involve persons regularly visiting the property for business purposes, but instead primarily involves the operator visiting clients off-site.
+The following uses are not considered a HOME OCCUPATION: auto or appliance repair, contractor's shop or storage, barber shop, beauty parlors, commercial stables or kennels, medical or dental office, body art, massage, or acupuncture.

-- i.
+- .
 The following standards apply to all specific use types in the HOME OCCUPATION ACCESSORY USE category: - a).
-Home occupations must be operated within a completely enclosed principal or accessory Building type owned or occupied by the resident of the property where the HOME OCCUPATION is located. - b).
+Home occupations must be operated within a completely enclosed principal or accessory BUILDING TYPE owned or occupied by the resident of the property where the HOME OCCUPATION is located. - b).
 No storage of materials, supplies, or equipment is permitted outdoors. - c).
 The production of offensive noise, vibration, glare, odors, parking/loading demands, traffic, or other negative impacts that unreasonably interfere with any person's "quiet expectations" in enjoyment of their residence is prohibited. - d).
 No display of products may be visible from the right-of-way of any public THOROUGHFARE. - e).
 Shipping and delivery is restricted to PARCEL and small freight carriers. - f).
-No more than one OFF-STREET PARKING SPACE is permitted for the HOME OCCUPATION. - g).
-Home occupations conducted in an accessory structure are limited in size by the provisions governing the accessory Building Type (see Garage or Workshop).

-- h).
-Products produced on-site must be grown, fabricated, or assembled by hand. - i).
-Home occupations use must be operated by the occupant of DWELLING UNIT on the LOT.
+One (1) OFF-STREET PARKING SPACE is permitted for the HOME OCCUPATION. - g).
+Home occupations conducted in an accessory Building type or accessory structure are limited in size by the provisions governing the type of accessory Building or accessory structure. - h).
+Products produced on-site must be grown, fabricated, or assembled by hand. - Home occupations use must be operated by the occupant of DWELLING UNIT on the LOT.